mihdan/cyr2lat/readme.txt

 * Tables sorted by local alphabets

 = 4.3.2 (29.12.2019) =
-* Fixed problems with setting of max_input_vars on some hostings
+* Fixed problems with setting of max_input_vars on some hosting

 = 4.3.1 (27.12.2019) =
 * Added requirement to have max_input_vars >= 5000